 Me and My Girls

 Thought you might like to see some photos of my two daughters.
 They don't look like this now though, they've both grown up.
-I haven't seen them since they were about 10 years old.
+Though I've tried, I haven't seen them since they were about 8 years old.
 These are the only photos I have of them.
 Please pray that they will seek me out, I would very much like to get to know them as adults.

 Michelle Wright